 - 9 Civic Partners who lent their name, networks and expertise to help elevate the race and demonstrate how Chicago can come together to solve a common problem.

 We know numbers matter as a mark of progress and success, but we also know that they can’t measure everything.
 Thanks to everyone who helped make the evening not only a great race, but a meaningful reflection on the impact of gun violence and a celebration of those who are working to build peace.

-Special thanks to the Negaunee Institute of Chicago Symphony Orchestra for facilitating the performance of Peace and Love, Coby, written by Diana Pierce, before the race kicked off; to Marcus Alexander and DJ OCD for keeping us moving before and after the race; and to George Zanis of Crosses for Losses, for building the wooden crosses and hearts installation at the race site.
+Special thanks to the Negaunee Institute of Chicago Symphony Orchestra for facilitating the performance of Peace and Love, Coby, written by Diana Pierce, before the race kicked off; to Marcus Alexander and DJ OCD for keeping us moving before and after the race; and to Greg Zanis of Crosses for Losses, for building the wooden crosses and hearts installation at the race site.
 We are grateful for these special contributions as well as to everyone who took a moment to share their personal stories about why they run.

 And did we mention the weather was great?!?

 Again, thank you for being part of Strides for Peace — whether you ran, walked, sponsored, donated, cheered or shared — every stride counts when we work together for peace!

 Maggie Baczkowski, Strides for Peace Founder and Board Chair